defold/doc/scripts/README.md

 3. **Markdown Analysis**: For Markdown files that exist in both versions, the script:
    - Parses the Markdown content to build syntax trees
    - Compares the syntax trees to identify inconsistencies
-   - Reports differences in structure, formatting, and elements
+   - Reports differences in structure, formatting, elements, heading anchor keys, and local documentation links
 4. **Report Generation**: All comparison results are compiled into an Excel spreadsheet with color-coded status indicators.

 ## Error Handling